ViewComponent/view_component/README.md

 importAll(require.context("../components", true, /_component.js$/))
 ```

-Any file with the `_component.js` suffix, for example `app/components/widget_component.js`, will get compiled into the Webpack bundle.
-If that file itself imports another file, for example `app/components/widget_component.css`, that will also get compiled and bundled into Webpack's output stylesheet if Webpack is being used for styles.
+Any file with the `_component.js` suffix (such as `app/components/widget_component.js`) will be compiled into the Webpack bundle.
+If that file itself imports another file, for example `app/components/widget_component.css`, it will also be compiled and bundled into Webpack's output stylesheet if Webpack is being used for styles.

 #### Encapsulating sidecar assets